Joseph Wharton Lippincott Jr.: Support for libraries

-Lippincott was an active supporter of libraries, serving on the boards of Trustees of the Free Library of Philadelphia and of the Ludington Library in Bryn Mawr.
+Lippincott was an active supporter of libraries, serving on the boards of Trustees of the Free Library of Philadelphia and of the Ludington Library in Bryn Mawr, now in the Lower Merion Library System.
 He was also on the Boards of the Urban Libraries Council, the Council of the American Library Association, the Council for Florida Libraries, the Friends of the Princeton Library, and the American Library Trustees Association.
+He was Chair of National Library Week.

 He regularly attended the annual meeting of the American Library Association (ALA) to present the Joseph W. Lippincott Award for Outstanding Achievement in Librarianship, which was named for and founded by his father in 1938.
-It is one of the oldest and most prestigious awards given by the ALA.
+It is one of the oldest and most prestigious awards given by the American Library Association.

 Family

 Lippincott married Marie Louise Beck in 1950.
 Together they had a son, Joseph W. Lippincott III, who was President of Lippincott Williams & Wilkins, 1998–2000.
 Mr. Lippincott also had a daughter from a previous marriage, Elizabeth L. Mather.

 Lippincott died in Bryn Mawr, Pennsylvania.